-Please review the following comments from Dr. J. Owens Smith, retired professor of Afro-Ethnic Studies and Political Science from California State University Fullerton from 2003 that we trust will resonate with your spirit and you will collaborate with us too.
-He refers to BAMway.net founded in 1998 as the, "MISSING PIECE TO THE PUZZLE."
+Please review the following comments from Dr. J. Owens Smith, former Professor of Afro-Ethnic Studies, Political Science and Faculty member Emeritus at California State University Fullerton from 2003 that we trust will resonate with your spirit and you will BECOME A MEMBER OF BAM too.
+Dr. Smith refers to BAM founded in 1998 as the, "MISSING PIECE TO THE PUZZLE FOR BLACKS."

 You are now challenging me to move from my comfort zone, i.e., engaging in the art of intellectual masturbation, to putting words into action.
 This is a habit that most academicians fall into.
 We come up with theories, but we very seldom attempt to implement them.

-In the past, the approach that has been used to initiate a program of community development has been CAPITAL INFUSION which includes: Donations, Sponsorships, Investing.
+In the past, the approach that has been used to initiate a program of community development has been CAPITAL INFUSION which includes: Donations, Sponsorships and Investing.

 These programs have consisted of dumping millions of dollars into the Black community with the expectation that it would solve the problems.
 When the programs fail, Social Scientists have traditionally attempted to blame Blacks for the failure of these programs.
 It is not Blacks who have failed, but the programs themselves were not designed to stimulate community development.